confluentinc/schema-registry/docs/schema_registry_tutorial.rst

      "schema": "{\"type\":\"record\",\"name\":\"Payment\",\"namespace\":\"io.confluent.examples.clients.basicavro\",\"fields\":[{\"name\":\"id\",\"type\":\"string\"},{\"name\":\"amount\",\"type\":\"double\"}]}"
    }

-If you are using |c3|, you can view the topic schema easily from the UI:
+If you are using |c3|, you can view the topic schema easily from the UI, and inspect new data arriving into the topic:

 .. figure:: c3-schema-transactions.png
     :align: center